sp4wn-owner/Spawn/Robots/Galaxea/R1/README.md

 Follow the installation instructions.

 ## Step 2
-From the [VR-UI](https://spawn-vr.onrender.com), connect to your Galaxea robot.
+On [Spawn](https://sp4wn.com), connect to your robot (sp4wn.com/username).
 Then 'enter immersive' to start transmitting tracking data.

 ## Installation
 ```bash